 - Collect information about the customer’s interests; spend a few minutes interacting with them as real human beings, not just shoppers.
 Research proves that just five minutes of small talk before a negotiation can increase the value created by that negotiation.

-Hire Like It’s the Most Important Decision You’ll Ever Make
+Hire Like It’s a Vital Decision

 As Jim Collins once said in “Good to Great,” get the right people on the bus, the wrong people off the bus, and the right people in the right seats.
 If you have the budget, a second in command can be a huge plus for your retail store.
 But if you make a bad hiring decision, it could cost you; some reports say the cost of a bad hire is at least 30% of the employee’s first-year earnings.